stevenbenner/stevenbenner.com/src/content/posts/2009-08-27-uprading-from-mediawiki-1-6-12.md

 Now this is really just a minor problem, it wont affect the functionality of your wiki install at all.
 However, binary data makes more sense than the old UTF-8 format for a couple of reasons:

  * Characters are stored exactly as they are entered, so if you use non-English or unusual characters often they will be better preserved.
 In MySQL 4, the UTF-8 format only covered characters in the [Basic Multilingual Plane](https://en.wikipedia.org/wiki/Mapping_of_Unicode_character_planes) (BMP).
-Anything outside of those standard characters would be saved as jibberish if you did a mysqldump of the database.
+Anything outside of those standard characters would be saved as gibberish if you did a mysqldump of the database.
  * Binary text data is faster to search through, since it is always a direct binary comparison.

 So I wanted to convert the database to the new binary schema, but the upgrade script cannot change the character sets or collations on the tables.
 Since I was actually moving servers I didn’t have to do the whole thing in a live SQL database, so decided to accomplish this by doing a two-step update.